kianjavadi/website-crawler/README.md

 # website-crawler
-This crawler can traverse through a given website and store all its content in the local filesystem
+This crawler can traverse through a given website and store all its contents in the local filesystem

 # build and run
-You need to have at least JDK 11 on your system in order to build and run application. after cloning the repository, you need to navigate into the repository and build it using command below:
+You need to have Maven and at least JDK 11 on your system in order to build and run the application. after cloning the repository, you need to navigate into the repository and build it using command below:

 `mvn package`